godaddy/dmd/test/fixtures/mock.snapshot.md

 ## PluginInfo

-Plugin module with meta data
+Plugin module with meta data \
+Hard new line, which should not show up in the table of contents.

 **Kind**: global typedef